TheCamilovisk/ChurnPredictionApp/api/README.md

 After installing the project, you must get the model `.joblib` file.
 For this, you also have two options:

-- Follow the instructions on [how to train the model from scratch](#creating-the-model-file).
+- Follow the instructions on [how to train the model from scratch](#creating-the-model-file), which will enable to run the server without the need of an S3 bucket or AWS credentials.
 This also enables our second option.
 - If you already have a model file saved in a S3 bucket and the [environment variables](#setting-environment-variables) set accordingly, then you are good to go.

 Whichever way you've chosen, with the `.joblib` file at it's right place and with your `Pipenv` environment activated, you just need to run: